cloudmesh/technologies/chapters/incomming/rabbitmq.md

 multiple users [@hid-sp18-520-RabbitMQ].

-On the collection of nodes which is also known as clusters, Users shares the many resources among several Erlan nodes, where we run RabbitMQ applications are running and host them virtually, with managing queues and maintain runtime parameters [@hid-sp18-520-RabbitMQCluster].
+On the collection of nodes which is also known as clusters, Users shares the many resources among several nodes, where RabbitMQ applications are running and host them virtually, with managing queues and maintain runtime parameters [@hid-sp18-520-RabbitMQCluster].

 Several authentication mechanisms are been implemented and can be customized with RabbitMQ including SASL, by default the authentication in